WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ## Interaction verbs

-For more information about interactive words to describe the UI, see the [Word list]().
+For more information about interactive words to describe UI, see the [Word list and usage dictionary](https://make.wordpress.org/docs/style-guide/word-list/).

 To describe interactions with UI elements, use the following verbs: